strapi/documentation/docusaurus/docs/user-docs/getting-started/setting-up-admin.md

 description: How to setup your Strapi Admin Panel
 ---

+Before going over individual features on the Admin Panel, we recommend the following steps to set up and configure your Strapi Dashboard correctly.
+After set up is completeted you can access the admin panel via the URL provided during set up.

 ## Accessing the admin panel

 The admin panel is the back office of your Strapi application.
 From the admin panel, you will be able to manage content-types, and write their actual content.
 It is also from the admin panel that you will manage users, both administrators and end users of your Strapi application.